KushKhatri17/ProcrasiNOT/README.md

 # ProcrasiNOT
 Personal Project to learn about web dev.

-Hosted of render now instead of Heroku https://procrasinot.onrender.com/
+Hosted on render now instead of Heroku https://procrasinot.onrender.com/

 Render may make the hosted instance inactive, if this is the case then it will take about a minute to load the website.